MRimk/MRimk.github.io/src/projects/Deployment of WeHeY extension.md

 link: https://github.com/NEU-SNS/wehe-py3/tree/WeHeY
 ---

-This internship focused on validating extension created by Zeinab Shmeis during her PhD and deploying it to all WeHe users.
+_This internship focused on validating extension created by Zeinab Shmeis during her PhD and deploying it to all Wehe users._